Wolfgang Schäuble: Federal Minister of Finance, 2009–2017

 Following the 2009 federal election, Schäuble, by then one of Germany's most seasoned politicians, became Minister of Finance in October 2009.
 Then aged 67, he was the oldest man in the cabinet and the longest-serving member of the parliament in the history of the Federal Republic.
 He was also one of seven conservative ministers in Merkel's outgoing government who remained in power.
 By 2014, the Wall Street Journal called Schäuble "Germany's second most powerful person after Chancellor Angela Merkel".

 During his time in office, Schäuble was widely regarded the most vocal advocate in the government of European integration, and a passionate proponent of co-operation with France.
-Along with Chancellor Angela Merkel, however, he has often taken a hard line toward some Southern European countries during the eurozone crisis.
+Along with Merkel, he often took a hard line toward some Southern European countries during the eurozone crisis.
 In 2012, Schäuble rejected calls from the chairwoman of the International Monetary Fund, Christine Lagarde, to give Greece more time to make additional spending cuts to rein in deficits.
 That same year, President Karolos Papoulias of Greece accused Schäuble of insulting his nation.
 In October 2013, Schäuble was accused by the former Portuguese Prime Minister, José Sócrates, for regularly placing news in the media against Portugal during the eurozone crisis prior to the Portuguese bailout; Sócrates called him a "Sly Minister of Finance".

 A leading advocate of austerity during the eurozone crisis, Schäuble in 2014 pushed through a national budget of 299 billion euros that allowed Germany not to take on any new debt for the first time since 1969.
 In the first half of 2016, he recorded an 18.5 billion euros budget surplus.
 He has been described variously as the "personification of fiscal discipline" and "Europe's foremost ayatollah of austerity".
 Schäuble's reputation for tough control of spending has been helped by Germany's rapid recovery from recession but he has repeatedly rebuffed calls from government supporters for vote-winning tax cuts.
 Throughout his tenure, he stood by his position that structural reforms such as overhauling labor markets in Europe are the way out of a low-growth spiral.
 In 2013, for example, Schäuble and Vítor Gaspar, his counterpart in Portugal, announced a plan to use the German state development bank KfW to help set up a financial institution to assist Portuguese under age 25 in getting jobs or job training.